Saturday, December 29, 2012

 • Even a true word of prophecy can be unhelpful if people to not learn how to hear from God themselves and seek wisdom from God to apply his revealed truth.

-Bill Johnson teaches we need to hear from prophetic people but we also need to hear from God ourselves.
+We need to hear from prophetic people, but we also need to hear from God ourselves.

 Jesus understood these dangers very well.